Western Digital: 1990s

 Western Digital Caviar 80 MB (model number WDAC280-32), from a series of HDDs for desktop PCs; it is a 3.5-inch HDD mounted onto a 5.25-inch adapter bracket.

 By 1991, things were starting to slow down, as the PC industry moved from ST-506 and ESDI drives to ATA and SCSI, and thus were buying fewer hard disk controller boards.
 That year saw the rise of Western Digital's Caviar drives, brand new designs that used the latest in embedded servo and computerized diagnostic systems.

 Eventually, the successful sales of the Caviar drives resulted in Western Digital starting to sell some of its divisions.
 Paradise was sold to Philips, and since disappeared.
 Its networking and floppy drive controller divisions went to SMC Networks and its SCSI chip business went to Future Domain, which was later bought out by market leader Adaptec.
 Around 1995, the technological lead that the Caviar drives had enjoyed was eclipsed by newer offerings from other companies, especially Quantum Corp., and Western Digital fell into a slump.

 In 1994, Western Digital began producing hard drives at its Malaysian factory, employing 13,000 people.

 Products and ideas of this time did not go far.
 The Portfolio drive (a 3 in form factor model, developed with JT Storage) was a flop, as was the SDX hard disk to CD-ROM interface.
 Western Digital's drives started to slip further behind competing products, and quality began to suffer; system builders and PC enthusiasts who used to recommend Western Digital above all else, were going to the competition, particularly Maxtor, whose products had improved significantly by the late 1990s.

-In an attempt to turn the tide in 1998, Western Digital recruited the help of IBM.
+In 1998, Western Digital recruited the help of IBM.
 This agreement gave Western Digital the rights to use certain IBM technologies, including giant magneto-resistive (GMR) heads and access to IBM production facilities.
 The result was the Expert line of drives, introduced in early 1999.
 The idea worked, and Western Digital regained respect in the press and among users, even despite a recall in 2000 (which was due to bad motor driver chips).
 Western Digital later broke ties with IBM.